CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 Congratulations!
 You have just executed your first script.

-Repeat the above 1 - 6 steps to execute script 2 as illustrated in the following Figure.
+Repeat the above i - vi steps to execute script 2 as illustrated in the following Figure.
 You can copy the script from this [file.](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript2-%20Printing%20you%20have%20been%20hacked')

 ![](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/Duck_toolkitscript2.PNG)